-A character who carries a sword will, at some point, drag the tip of the blade across a floor or wall.
+A character that carries a sword will, at some point, drag the tip of the blade across a floor or wall.
 This is usually done to intimidate or to catch the attention of another character, or simply to invoke the coolness factor

 , but rarely does it have any practical application

 .
 It can also be associated with an Ax-Crazy

 character or a Villainous Breakdown

 , because if someone holding a sword goes into a Primal Stance